Skip to content

 AER rejects Athabasca personhood

-On regulatory appeal, the AER dismissed Ecojustice’s arguments that the Athabasca was a legal person and upheld the Decision for several reasons.
+In a request for regulatory appeal, the AER dismissed Ecojustice’s arguments that the Athabasca was a legal person and upheld the Decision for several reasons.

 First, the AER held that it “is clear that the Athabasca is neither a natural person (a human), nor is it a legal person as that term is defined” and the “AER as a statutory body has no authority to expand the definition of ‘person’ beyond what has already been recognized by law in [Alberta].”[3]